Rainier Foot and Ankle Associates logo

 • How are bunions treated?

 Bunions can be treated with conservative methods such as wearing wider shoes, using orthotic devices, and taking anti-inflammatory medications.
 In severe cases, surgery may be necessary to correct the deformity.
+For other issues, surgery may not be necessary as PRP treatments, UltraMIST, medicine, or therapy may solve your issues.
+Visit our specialists to receive a custom treatment plan.

 • What is diabetic foot care, and why is it important?

 Diabetic foot care involves regular check-ups, proper foot hygiene, wearing appropriate footwear, and managing blood sugar levels.
 It is crucial because diabetes can cause nerve damage and poor circulation, increasing the risk of foot ulcers and infections.
+For any who are afraid of painful procedures, know that we offer minimally invasive treatments, such as PRP treatments.
+According to WebMD, PRP injections usually take about 30 minutes, though it depends on the area you’re targeting.

 • Can podiatrists treat sports-related injuries as well as other injuries?